 If studies are confined to first-trimester abortions, up to 70 percent are anembryonic, that is, with no identifiable embryonic elements (Du, 2018; Soler, 2017).
 The previous term blighted ovum is no longer preferred.
 The remaining pregnancies are embryonic miscarriages, which may be further grouped as either those with chromosomal anomalies—aneuploid abortions, or those with a normal chromosomal complement—euploid abortions.

 More than 80 percent of spontaneous abortions occur during the first 12 weeks of gestation (American College of Obstetricians and Gynecologists, 2018a).
 Their rate increases significantly with advancing maternal age.
 For example, the clinical miscarriage rate nearly doubles with maternal or paternal age older than 40 (Gracia, 2005; Kleinhaus, 2006).

 The reported incidence of spontaneous abortion varies with the sensitivity of methods used to identify them.
 Wilcox and colleagues (1988) studied 221 healthy women through 707 menstrual cycles.
 They used highly specific assays sensitive to minute concentrations of maternal serum β-hCG and found that 31 percent of pregnancies were lost after implantation.
 Importantly, two thirds of these very early losses were clinically silent.

 Approximately half of embryonic first-trimester miscarriages are aneuploid.
-This incidence declines markedly with advancing gestation ...
+This incidence declines ...